scottspace/scottspace.github.io/_posts/2019-08-06-memefieid-ng.md

 I've long been a fan of Carl Sagan, Richard Feynamnn, and Neil de Grasse Tyson.
-They're superb communicators who transform the most complex mathematics, physics and science into fun, approachable lectures, speeches, and quips.
-I grew up with Carl's Cosmos on PBS, studied Richard in college, and am in awe of Neil.
+They're superb communicators who transform the most complex mathematics, physics and science into fun, approachable lectures, speeches, and sound-bites.
+I grew up with Carl's Cosmos on PBS, studied Richard in college and last week, and am in awe of Neil.

 A few weeks ago I sat down with my friend Paul Magnone, who've I've known for quite a long time.
 He asked me what Feynmann might have done today, were he to rebuild his famous lectures on science.
-How might apply his infamous wit and sense of humor to heady, complex subjects?
+How might he apply his infamous wit and sense of humor to heady, complex subjects?
 Surely he'd give lectures on YouTube.
 But what else?

 We had the benefit (or impairment) of a nice bottle of wine, and one